 Joshua Becker has written that his own lightbulb moment came after he spent an entire day hauling things out of his garage in order to clean, then hauling them all back in again, all while his young son played alone in the back yard wishing Daddy had a different purpose for his time and energy.
 A neighbor pointed out that maybe Joshua didn't need all of the stuff that had occupied his Saturday, suggesting minimalism as an alternative.
 What a life-changing moment for Joshua, his family, and the millions who have read his blog or his books, watched his YouTube videos, or taken his Uncluttered course.

 A move, a new baby, retirement, or a day spent cleaning the garage – I don't know what led to your own minimalist wakeup call (maybe someone shared one of my blog posts with you!), but I'm glad that turning point led you here.
 I hope I can offer practical strategies as well as inspiration for a whole new mindset.

 Thank you for sharing your story, Denise!

-P. S. I've decided to release my newest book, Maximum Gratitude: Find Happiness and Contentment through the Habit of Giving Thanks, in a Kindle ebook edition.
+Kindle ebook edition.
 Remember, the original paperback is a JOURNAL, with lots of added ideas and inspirations.
 The Kindle edition does not include the 30 Day Gratitude Challenge or any of the journaling pages.
-It is a collection of essays about gratitude, a positive outlook, finding joy in simplicity, and the nitty-gritty how-to and why-to of effective gratitude journaling.
+It's a collection of essays about gratitude, positivity, finding joy in simplicity, and the nitty-gritty how-to and why-to of effective gratitude journaling.

 I personally prefer the beautiful handbook/journal combination, and if you feel the same then buy the paperback.
 But if you would just like to have the guidebook part to pair with another journal you already own, perhaps the Kindle edition will be more appealing.